the history of coworking

 2019 – WeWork imploded with a failed IPO that lead to CEO Adam Neuman’s dramatic departure.
 WeWork’s value dropped quickly from $47 billion to $3 billion, which made it possible for the biggest investor SoftBank to take control over the company and change the management.

-2020 – The global pandemic hit the industry hard and there’s been talk about whether offices will actually be needed in the future.
+2020 – The global pandemic hit the industry hard and there’s been talk about whether offices will actually be needed at all in the future.
 On the office market, an uncertain future is to be met, where many industry experts think that the future trend will be cutting bigger offices and replacing those with coworking spaces.

 If you’re looking for a new office or are interested in coworking, you can always check out our memberships here.
 We’re always available at info@helio.se or at 08 522 232 00 for any questions!